 Picture a warmly lit room.
 Wood walls.
 A couple of rugs on the floor.
-A room that was once a garage in a rural Texas house, one in a row of small houses on a quiet highway way down south of Austin, on the road to San Antonio.
+A room that was once a garage in a rural Texas house, on a quiet highway way down south of Austin, on the road to San Antonio.
 Woods behind.

 If a bunch of Colorado hippie musicians move into an old house, and some of them do framing and finish carpentry to pay the bills, a garage looks like a place you could drywall and make a practice room.
 That's exactly what happens here.

 The wall between the garage and the rest of the house is filled with phone books and recording magazines, for soundproofing.
 Two doors with a gap between them go in at the top of the steps.
 Frame it, enclose it, paint it.

 A lot of great music is happening there, so it isn't long before the owner thinks to record it.
 Someone has a panel truck that they've converted into a mobile recording studio for gigs around town, so they back the truck up into the carport next to the former garage and run cables in.

 If you're recording, you have to make certain changes to a room.
 You want to avoid reflective surfaces, sound-wise.
 So you put in a hardwood floor and cedar paneling.
 You want to dampen the sound, but not so much it sounds like you're recording in a coat closet.
 You want to hit that sweet spot: not too alive and not too dead.
 Acoustic tiles go up on the ceiling.
 Baffling is nailed to the wall.

 At some point the panel truck goes away and one of the bedrooms is converted to a control room.
 Now the cables are run through the walls of the house to a patch bay in the converted bedroom.
 In order to see what's going on, a video feed is set up in both rooms, to be used if desired or turned off if not.
 (This is really different from most studios, where you sing with a big glass partition between yourself and the control room, potentially leaving a vocalist feeling somewhat goldfish-esque.)